John Russell, 1st Earl Russell

-Background and early life
+Early life and education

 Russell was born on 18 August 1792 into the highest echelons of the British aristocracy, being the third son of John Russell, later 6th Duke of Bedford, and Georgiana Byng, daughter of George Byng, 4th Viscount Torrington.
 The Russell family had been one of the principal Whig dynasties in England since the 17th century, and were among the richest handful of aristocratic landowning families in the country, but as a younger son of the 6th Duke of Bedford, he was not expected to inherit the family estates.
 As a younger son of a duke, he bore the courtesy title "Lord John Russell", but he was not a peer in his own right.
 He was, therefore, able to sit in the House of Commons until he was made an earl in 1861 and was elevated to the House of Lords.